Spreading of droplets under various gravitational accelerations: Specifications

+The patterns visible in Fig.~\ref{fig:pre-wetting-testing} most likely originate from partial drying occurring on the fluid layer between deposition and testing (approx.~\SI{10}{\minute}); during experiment however, the droplet deposition starts instantaneously after pre-wetting.

-\subsection{Microgravity Considerations}
+\subsection{Microgravity considerations}

+Objects of a certain mass in motion during microgravity prompt the need for an analysis of the residual acceleration and angular velocities of the capsule.
+Figure~\ref{fig:accel} presents the acceleration profile (Fig.~\ref{fig:accel}a) and angular velocity (Fig.~\ref{fig:accel}b) for one catapult experiment, where launch happens at $t_0 =\SI{0}{\s}$, and the capsule reaches the deceleration pit at $t \approx \SI{9.3}{\s}$.
+A standard accelerometer was used to obtain the acceleration (resolution around $10^{-2} g$), hence the precise residual acceleration in microgravity cannot be obtained from this measurement.
-Since there are moveable masses inside the setup, an analysis of the residual acceleration and angular velocities of the capsule has been performed (Fig.~\ref{fig:accel}).
-Note that the overall volume of fluid the is deposited (on the order of \SI{20}{\milli\liter}) is small, so that no drastic influence on the $\mu g$ quality is expected.
-Indeed (Fig.~\ref{fig:accel}a), the deviations in vertical acceleration are too small to be resolved by a standard accelerometer (with measurement error around $10^{-2}g$).

-The motion of the rotary stage necessarily causes a counter-rotation of the entire capsule due to conservation of angular momentum.
-This is seen in the measured angular velocity around the vertical $z$-axis during the flight (Fig.~\ref{fig:accel}b): a small dip is seen around \SI{2}{\second} after launch, corresponding to the stopping of the rotary stage.
-The disturbance is seen to be small on the scale of the overall rotation rate of the capsule.
+Note that the overall volume of fluid that is deposited (on the order of \SI{20}{\milli\liter}) is small enough that no influence on the $\mu g$ quality is expected.
+However, the rotary stage motion causes a counter-rotation of the entire capsule due to conservation of angular momentum.
+This is visible in the angular velocity around the $z$-axis (Fig.~\ref{fig:accel}b): the $z$-axis angular velocity shows a small plateau lasting until $t\approx\SI{2}{\second}$, which corresponds to the end of the rotary stage motion.
+After that, the angular velocity remains at a stable small value (around $\SI{0.02}{\radian\per\second}$) typical for catapult launches \cite{Selig2010}).